Vi (magazine): Prizes and awards

 In 1975, Lars Westman for his articles on Swedish trials received the Stora Journalist prize, awarded also in 1977 to Stig Edling and Hans Nestius for their review of the National Board of Health and Welfare.
 In 2007, the newspaper won the prize for Magazine of the Year in the category popular press under 50,000 copies, which is awarded by the industry organization Publishingpriset.
 The jury's justification was "A classic that manages to maintain its high quality year after year".

-Vi itself has, since 1947, offered the Tidningen Vi:s litteraturpris, a monetary award increaed to SEK 50,000 in 2008 (a value in 2022 of USD $4,427), and diploma, for Swedish fiction writers.
+Vi itself has, since 1947, offered the Tidningen Vi:s litteraturpris, a monetary award increased to SEK 50,000 in 2008 (a value in 2022 of US$4,427), and diploma, for Swedish fiction writers.
 From 1947–1991, the newspaper received scholarship funds from the Kooperativa Förbundet book publishing house and the Boklotteriet (Book Lottery) 1948–1965 which continued as the Litteraturfrämjandet ('Promotion of literature') until 1992 after which the magazine alone has been responsible for the entire scholarship amount.